Eustis, Florida: Other census data

-As of the 2020 United States census, there were 23,189 people, 8,106 households, and 5,485 families residing in the city.

 In 2020, there were 1,762 veterans living in the city and 12.2% were foreign born persons.
 There were 2.55 persons per household.
 92.8% of the households had a computer and 87.1% of households had a broadband internet subscription.

-Of the population older than 25 years in 2020, 86.9% had a high school degree or higher and 19.0% of that same population had a bachelor's degree or higher 11.7% of the population 65 years and older lived with a disability and 19.1% of that same population did not have health insurance.
-6.0% were under 5 years old, 20.7% were 18 years old, 21.0%.
-51.9% of the population were female.
+Of the population older than 25 years in 2020, 86.9% had a high school degree or higher and 19.0% of that same population had a bachelor's degree or higher.
+11.7% of the population 65 years and older lived with a disability and 19.1% of that same population did not have health insurance.
+6.0% were under 5 years old, 20.7% were under 18 years old, 21.0% were 65 years and older, and 51.9% of the population were female.

 In 2020, the median household income was $52,074 and the per capita income was $26,974.
 16.0% of the population lived below the poverty threshold.
-The population per square mile 2,123.7.
+The population per square mile was 2,123.7.

+2010 census

 As of the 2010 United States census, there were 18,558 people, 7,491 households, and 4,695 families residing in the city.

 Education

-Overall, the city places an emphasis on education and lifelong learning, with community support for its schools exemplified by events like high school homecoming parades, band concerts in Ferran Park, and active school alumni associations.

 Primary and secondary education

 Public education in Eustis is overseen by Lake County Schools, the county-wide public school district.
 Eustis has two elementary schools: Eustis Elementary School (established in 1925) and Eustis Heights Elementary.
 The city also has one middle school, Eustis Middle School, serving grades 6–8.
 Eustis High School Curtright Campus, established in 1925, is dedicated solely to 9th-grade students.
-Eustis High School (established in 1886) serves the city's high school students and is known for its award-winning athletics and band programs.
+Eustis High School (established in 1886) serves the city's high school 10th, 11th, and 12th-grade students.

 Eustis is also home to a public charter school, Alee Academy, which provides alternative and vocational-focused high school education.

 Post-secondary education

-Eustis hosts the main campus of Lake Technical College (Lake Tech), a public vocational and technical school offering programs in healthcare, automotive technology, welding, culinary arts, and emergency services.
-It is a key resource for workforce development in the area.
+Eustis hosts the main campus of Lake Technical College, a public vocational and technical school offering programs in healthcare, automotive technology, welding, culinary arts, and emergency services.

 Nearby Lake-Sumter State College offers two-year degrees and transfer programs.
 The University of Central Florida (UCF) is located approximately 43 miles from Eustis, and the University of Florida is about 80 miles away.
-Several other universities in the Central Florida region are also within driving distance, providing residents with access to a wide range of undergraduate and graduate programs.